 AMD’s 5000 series processors are proving to be fantastic when it comes to performance, more specifically the Ryzen 7 5800X.
-This is leading many people to build or upgrade their PC based around the 5800X.
-But with AMD CPUs being notorious for requiring fast, reliable memory, it’s important that you choose the right RAM for your system.
+This is leading many people to build or upgrade their PC based on the 5800X.
+But with AMD Ryzen CPUs being notorious for requiring fast memory, it’s important that you choose the right RAM for your system.
 Therefore, in this article, we have reviewed the best RAM for Ryzen 7 5800X.

 When you’ve got that covered, then you can go and look at fancy heat spreaders, RGB lights, and additional functionalities.
 But if you still aren’t sure which kit you should be going for, below we’ll be taking a look at 8 options that work great with AMD’s new CPU, the Ryzen 7 5800X.

 Thermaltake is probably not the first brand that springs to mind when you’re looking at high-performance RAM, but that all changes with their TOUGHRAM RGB kit.
 This is one of those do-it-all options that not only look stunning but also perform admirably.
 It does come at a price, though.

 First things first, this RAM does look really nice.
 On the outside, you have a rather thick black and silver heatsink that does an excellent job of keeping the memory cool.
 But on top, you get an equally thick section of RGB lights.
 And we’re talking 10 addressable LEDs, so you can customize the RAM lighting to your heart’s content.
 It also plays nice with Alexa, as well as software from most popular motherboard manufacturers.